Anna Bayle: Retirement from modeling

 Bayle decided to retire from modeling in 1994.
 Recalling her decision to quit, she said, "I wanted to end on a high note, and when I retired, I never looked back [...]
-It’s best to leave when you’re at the top".
+It's best to leave when you're at the top".
 After retiring from modeling, she worked as an editorial assistant for CNN Style for two years.
 In 1997, Bayle released a collection of lipsticks bearing her name.
-First releasing in August 1997 at Henri Bendel, the lipstick line was inspired by Bayle's frustration during her modeling career of not finding suitable lipstick colors for her darker complexion.
+First released in August 1997 at Henri Bendel, the lipstick line was inspired by Bayle's frustration during her modeling career of not finding suitable lipstick colors for her darker complexion.
 It was around this time however, that Bayle divorced from her husband, and she soon stepped away from her career to take care of her son Callum.
 While taking care of her child, Bayle found work in helping a real estate investing business manage its clients.
 As Callum grew older and more independent, she became a real estate broker in New York City.

 Currently, Bayle serves as the beauty editor for online fashion publication Lookonline.